harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 .. note::

-   Indices must start from 0 and go in integer ascendign order.
+   Indices must start from 0 and go in integer ascending order.
    I.E. if there are 2 detectors, you must use indices 0 and 1.
    Similarly, if there are 3 indices you must use indices 0, 1 and 2.
    And so on.